Istanbul

 $25 / TRY 750 combined; +$10 Harem 9:00-18:00; closed Tuesdays 2-3 hours

 Tip: Pre-book online to skip queues.
-Harem (additional $10) is the must-see — most palace visitors skip it.
+Harem (additional $10) is the must-see — most palace visitors skip it but it's the most-photographed Ottoman architecture.
 Closed Tuesdays — easy to miss.
+The Bosphorus view from the fourth courtyard is canonical.

 Basilica Cistern (Yerebatan)